Northern Public Radio is concerned with helping students and members of the community develop professionally and advance their career skills.

 Students in this workshop are introduced to the principles and ethics of public radio, the basic practices of planning and gathering news stories, and recording and producing those stories for broadcast.

 "Public Radio 101" graduates are invited to work with WNIJ News journalists on projects and stories during the remainder of the semester, with an eye on a future internship in the news department.
-They use professional equipment and receive professional guidance in preparing their work.Public Radio 101 will resume in the Fall 2021 Semester with sessions on October 18th and 25th from 6:30-8:00 p.m.
+They use professional equipment and receive professional guidance in preparing their work.Public Radio 101 will resume in the Spring 2022 Semester with sessions on March 7th and 8th from 6:30-8:30 p.m.

 If you are interested, send your resume and cover letter explaining your aspirations to Jenna Dooley at firstname.lastname@example.org with "Public Radio 101" in the subject line.
 You do not need previous newsroom experience.